Asbestos Contractor Los Angeles, CA

 (Main Service Areas: Malibu, Beverly Hills, Los Angeles)

-Nielsen Environmental, an experienced asbestos contactor in Los Angeles, CA, uses engineering controls, three chamber decon and class 1 workers when removing friable asbestos.
+Nielsen Environmental, an experienced Los Angeles asbestos contactor, uses engineering controls, three chamber decon and class 1 workers when removing friable asbestos.
 We have referrals from clients, including documentation from each project including the initial notification given to SCAQMD through to the close out of the project, using the manifest as proof that the asbestos was taken to the NESHAP approved landfill for disposal.

 What is Asbestos?